Pogo (comic strip): Nonsense verse and song parodies

 Kelly was an accomplished poet and frequently added pages of original comic verse to his Pogo reprint books, complete with cartoon illustrations.
 The odd song parody or nonsense poem also occasionally appeared in the newspaper strip.
 In 1956, Kelly published Songs of the Pogo, an illustrated collection of his original songs, with lyrics by Kelly and music by Kelly and Norman Monath.
 The tunes were also issued on a vinyl LP, with Kelly himself contributing to the vocals.

-The most well-known of Kelly's nonsense verses is "Deck Us All with Boston Charlie", the swamp creatures' interpretation of the Christmas carol "Deck the Halls".
+The best known of Kelly's nonsense verses is "Deck Us All with Boston Charlie", the swamp creatures' mondegreen of the Christmas carol "Deck the Halls".
 Each year at Christmas time, it was traditional for the strip to publish at least the first stanza: